DJI Mini 3 Pro: The Complete Guide

 Battery Options: Choose Your Priority

-Charging times are reasonable: roughly 64 minutes for the standard battery, 101 minutes for the Plus battery using the included charger.
-The optional two-way charging hub can charge multiple batteries sequentially and also serves as an external power bank for your phone or other devices.
+Charging times are reasonable: roughly 64 minutes for the standard battery, 101 minutes for the Plus battery using the DJI 30W USB-C charger (mounted to the aircraft).
+The optional two-way charging hub charges faster (about 56 and 78 minutes respectively), can charge multiple batteries sequentially, and also serves as an external power bank for your phone or other devices.

 Standard vs Plus Battery